 No matter where you are going, what to pack can be divided into two categories: food and trip specific essentials.

 Unless you want to waste a lot of time and money, packing food is a MUST on every road trip.
-Of course you want to eat some meals out, but you will still need items for breakfast, snacks and lunch.
+These tips will help prevent weight gain while traveling as well.
+Of course, you want to eat some meals out, but you will still need items for breakfast, snacks and lunch.
 A large cooler with wheels and a pull handle is a necessity.
 Also a small cooler bag to use for day trips is great.

 When sightseeing, snacks can either make or break your day.
 If you are anything like me, you will try to cram as much into your vacation as possible.
 Often lunch interferes with tour schedules, shows, etc. Either you are left starving or you waste a chunk of your day trying to have lunch.
 On action packed days, snacks will save you.
 If you keep some protein bars or nuts with you, these will hold you over until you have time for a meal.